sdlizheng2015/prescansimcppgenerator/README.md

 # Version

-1. The project is for Prescan 2302 and higher version because the C++ namespace is changed after Prescan 2211.
+1. The project is for Prescan 2307 and higher version.
 2. The project is developed and tested based on Prescan 2302 with full functionalities(all features enabled).
 3. The generator supports both Windows and Ubuntu.
 4. For those Prescan with some feature disabled, user may need to do some modifications to the generator source codes before you can correctly use it.